-- 10.2ESE Air Terminals shall be provided in proper quantity and location based on the system design under the Manufacturer's Standard.
+- 10.2 ESE Air Terminals shall be provided in proper quantity and location based on the system design under the Manufacturer's Standard.
 See Figure 3.5.1 for Level 2.
-The recommended number and placement of air terminals is based on Heary Bros.' experience and its air terminals and the configuration of those terminals have not been scientifically proven or guaranteed to have a measurable zone of protection. - 10.3 Conductors shall be securely fastened to roof or structure at intervals not exceeding 3'0" on center. - 10.4Additional ESE air terminals shall be provided in situations where steeples, cupolas, crosses, stacks, chimneys, etc project above a protected roof area.
+The recommended number and placement of air terminals is based on Heary Bros.' experience and its air terminals and the configuration of those terminals have not been scientifically proven or guaranteed to have a measurable zone of protection.
+Consumers should be aware that the NFPA, in issuing its standard for lightning protection, NFPA 780, states that the NFPA "does not independently test, evaluate or verify the accuracy of any information or the soundness of any judgment contained in its codes and standards." - 10.3 Conductors shall be securely fastened to roof or structure at intervals not exceeding 3'0" on center. - 10.4 Additional ESE air terminals shall be provided in situations where steeples, cupolas, crosses, stacks, chimneys, etc project above a protected roof area.
 This requirement applies to all projections which could provide a potential upward streamer release.
 The addition air terminals shall be provided regardless of whether or not the projection is within or outside the area covered by the system design under the Manufacturer's Standard.
 See Figure 10.2.1.
 The recommended number and placement of air terminals is based on Heary Bros.' experience and its air terminals and the configuration of those terminals have not been scientifically proven or guaranteed to have a measurable zone of protection.
+Consumers should be aware that the NFPA, in issuing its standard for lightning protection, NFPA 780, states that the NFPA "does not independently test, evaluate or verify the accuracy of any information or the soundness of any judgment contained in its codes and standards."

-- 10.5ESE Air Terminals shall be provided with a minimum of two paths to ground.
-Cables shall maintain a horizontal or downward path to ground to avoid "U" and "V" (down and up) pockets. - 10.6No Bend of a conductor shall form an included angle of less than 90 degrees or have a radius of bend less than 8 inches nor shall a conductor rise greater than 8".
+- 10.5 ESE Air Terminals shall be provided with a minimum of two paths to ground.
+Cables shall maintain a horizontal or downward path to ground to avoid "U" and "V" (down and up) pockets. - 10.6 No Bend of a conductor shall form an included angle of less than 90 degrees or have a radius of bend less than 8 inches nor shall a conductor rise greater than 8".
 However Conductors may rise at a rate of 3" per 12" of run.
 See Figure 10.5.1 and Figure 10.6.1